nodestream-proj/nodestream/docs/technology.md

     Images from [https://eng.paxos.com/python-3s-killer-feature-asyncio](https://eng.paxos.com/python-3s-killer-feature-asyncio)

 So how does nodestream leverage it?
 All the performance sensitive apis in nodestream allow for asynchronous operations.
-Most importantly, each step in a pipeline is executed asyncronously.
-To do so, each step is given two components at exectuion time:
+Most importantly, each step in a pipeline is executed asynchronously.
+To do so, each step is given two components at execution time:

 * A reference to the step before it
 * An outbox which is used to store completed output